moodle/devdocs/general/app/development/testing/acceptance-testing.md

     Then the header should be "Course 1" in the app
 ```

-You can find more complex examples looking at the [tests for the app core](https://github.com/moodlehq/moodle-local_moodlemobileapp).
+You can find more complex examples looking at the [tests for the app core](https://github.com/moodlehq/moodleapp/blob/master/src/core/features/login/tests/behat/signup.feature) (search for files ending with `*.feature`).

 ## Limitations